Matthews Heritage Museum

 The Matthews Historical Foundation celebrated its 35th anniversary in 2022.
 Comprised of dedicated volunteers, it was founded in 1987 by a group of local citizens.
 Since its beginning, the Historical Foundation has been interested in preserving the history of Matthews.
 As a 501(c)(3) nonprofit charitable organization, the Matthews Historical Foundation has been caretakers of the Reid House, located at 134 West John Street, since 1987.

 The Matthews Historical Foundation also owns and operates the Heritage Museum.
 After months of restoration work, the Matthews Historical Foundation reached its goal in 2010 of renovating and restoring one of the earliest homes in historic downtown Matthews, returning it to a useful part of the community.
 The renovated Massey-Clark House is home to the Matthews Heritage Museum.
-The Museum explores 150 years of Matthews town history.
+The Museum explores over 140 years of Matthews town history.

 www.matthewshistoricalfoundation.org